 Please note: You can only have one prescription drug plan at a time.
 If you already have a Medicare health plan with Part D coverage, joining a stand-alone PDP could make you lose your current Medicare health plan coverage.

-How do I sign up for Medicare D?
+How do I sign up for Medicare Part D?

 You can only join, change, or drop a Medicare Part D plan during certain times of year, or under certain special circumstances.